 Unlike other loans, a solar loan grants you ownership of an asset (solar panels) that provide you with significant long-term savings, even as you pay off the loan.
 Solar loans also grant you access to several financial incentives, such as the 30% federal tax credit and RECs.

-Barrett Miles and his fiancée moved into their first home, and with the help of a solar loan they have installed solar power and a heat pump water heater, and plan to add heat pumps, too.
+Barrett Miles and his fiancée moved into their first home, and installed solar and a heat pump water heater with the help of a solar loan.
 Hear from Barrett about his experience:

 Similar to any other home related loan, solar loans enable a homeowner to finance a home solar project by borrowing money from a lender.
 The loan is paid back over a decided number of years, plus interest, in monthly installments.